 Your Lifestyle Blog Is Unique.

-Your writing may not be heavily founded in reality, but it will reflect your story.
+Your writing may not be heavily founded in reality, but it will reflect your story and life experience.

 A Lifestyle Blogger Can Be Incognito.